 If you are staying long enough in one of both cities, you might want to consider going out of town.
 Renting a car in Mallorca is a quite popular option.
+You can also book excursions in Mallorca if you don’t want to rent a car.
 The island isn’t too big, so in not much more than one hour drive you can get to other end of it.
 Beaches (many of them calanques known as “cala”) are of course a top destination.

 Another popular destination is the scenic village of Valldemossa, surrounded by mountains, where the musician Chopin spent a winter with his French lover George Sand.
 The spectacular stalactites cave Cova del Drach is another must-see in Mallorca.
 And the Formentor cape and the Mondrago Natural Park are wonderful destination for natural landscapes.

 As for Barcelona, beaches are also an option – the Costa Brava is quite similar to many of the Majorcan calas.
 And in Costa Daurada you’ll find fine sand beaches that compare to Es Trenc in Mallorca.
 But there’s other destinations that are even more popular: the rocky mountain of Montserrat with its monastery offers views even more spectacular than those of the mountains around Valldemossa.

 The medieval town of Girona is as pretty as many little villages in Mallorca, but at a more monumental scale.
 And it has a Jewish history as interesting as the Jewish Quarter of Palma.
 Finally, the Dali Museum in Figueres is so unique there’s no other art museum that can compare to it.
 Driving a rental car to visit these sites is also a possibility, but it can be more daunting than driving around the peaceful Mallorca.
 In most cases you’ll be better off booking a tour.